Lecrapouille/OpenGLCppWrapper/README.md

 * As a consequence, the number of public interfaces of OpenGLCppWrapper is reduced as much as possible.
 Only OpenGL constants mandatory used in parameters of public methods are wrapped by C++ enum for using the strong type checking during the compilation of the project, avoiding to pass 'carrots' while 'potatoes' were expected.

 * This API does not only content to initialize VBOs during the init phase, but it also allows you to manipulate your 3D scene data during the run-time (meshes, color ...) from the CPU: the API will transmit automatically to the GPU all modified elements for their display.
-This is, of course, less performant that manipulating them from shaders code, but this offers you extra flexibility.
+This is, of course, less performant that manipulating them from shaders code, but this offers you extra flexibility (for scientific tools for example).

+* As drawbacks, this API is less cache friendly than calling directly your OpenGL routines (lot of if-then-else, smart pointers and dynamic cast).
+This is the price of hiding the complexity and staying generic.

 ## How to use this API?
 Explained 'Hello-world' example

 Here is the pseudo-C++ code of what you will have to write for many of your 3D scenes.
-All [Examples and tutorials](https://github.com/Lecrapouille/OpenGLCppWrapper/blob/master/examples/README.md) included in this library follow this pseudo-code.
+All [Examples and tutorials](https://github.com/Lecrapouille/OpenGLCppWrapper/blob/master/examples/README.md) included with this library follow this pseudo-code.
 You can compare the length of their code with any similar OpenGL tutorial.

 In this document, I consider that the reader knows the basic OpenGL code.
-There is nothing particularly difficult with this tutorial because everything is largely explained in OpenGL tutorials findable on the internet.
+There is nothing particularly difficult with this tutorial because everything is largely explained in the first section of any OpenGL tutorials findable on the internet.

 Before showing C++ code with this API, we have to write a basic fragment and vertex shader (named `my_fragment_shader.glsl` and `my_vertex_shader.glsl`).
 As explained before, this API has been conceived to develop OpenGL applications by starting with their shaders.